-This article and the video series should help you get to grips with DevFus Foam 2.
-Its not the easiest software to learn and the documentation is OK but more of a reference than a tutorial.
+This article and the video series should help you to get started with DevFus Foam 2.
+It’s not the easiest software to learn and the documentation is OK but more of a reference than a tutorial.
 We are going to build a BAE Hawk jet with a 64mm EDF fan.
-It’s also known as the T45 Goshawk as used by the US Navy.
+It’s also developed for the US Navy as the T45 Goshawk.

 How does DevFus Foam 2 work

-We start of with a drawing of our intended model.
-This can be a CAD drawing in dxf fromat or an image file, such as jpeg.
+We start off with a drawing of our intended model.
+This can be a CAD drawing in DXF format or an image file, such as jpeg.
 Several image formats are supported.

 The image is imported, top and side views and then we calibrate it to our desired size.
 Once we have the image DevFus Foam 2 creates outlines of the top and side views, but these usually need to be manipulated.